Letter of Opposition to H.R. 6, “The domestic prosperity and global freedom act”

 America’s Energy Advantage (AEA) is a trade association representing many of the world’s leading manufacturers and commodity producers, as well as the United States’ publicly-owned natural gas distribution companies.
 As a strong supporter of rules based trade that is consistent with the public interest, we are writing to voice our opposition to H.R.
 6, legislation that will harm economic growth, job creation and American manufacturing.
 We appreciate your consideration of our views.

-As we have repeatedly stated, allowing the unlimited and unchecked export of LNG to nations that have yet to sign free trade agreements with the U.S. will undermine the efforts of U.S. trade negotiators to open closed markets to all American goods and services.
+As we have repeatedly stated, allowing the unlimited and unchecked export of LNG to nations that have yet to sign free trade agreements with the U.S. will undermine the efforts of trade negotiators to open closed markets to all American goods and services.
 Why should the United States send American natural gas to our overseas competitors – an incredibly valuable strategic commodity – without receiving any trade concession in return?
 A far more sensible approach would be to leverage our trading partners’ desire for this resource to win greater market access to these often-closed economies.

 Equally concerning is that H.R.
-6 establishes an arbitrary deadline for DOE to decide on LNG export applications.
-An artificial deadline is unworkable and unnecessary, especially considering that the Department has just announced changes to the existing process that are supported by manufacturers and exporters alike.
+6 establishes an arbitrary timeline for DOE to decide on LNG export applications.
 Such a deadline would not provide DOE with adequate time to review the complex economic issues at stake.